 High Court to hear challenge over Covid inquiry demand for Johnson evidence

+High Court to hear challenge over Covid inquiry demand for Boris Johnson evidence

-The former prime minister’s WhatsApps, notebooks and diaries are at the centre of a legal clash between the Government and the inquiry.
+Former prime minister’s WhatsApps, notebooks and diaries at the centre of a legal clash between the government and the inquiry

-The Cabinet Office is bringing a judicial review of inquiry chairwoman Baroness Hallett’s order to release the documents, arguing it should not have to hand over material which is “unambiguously irrelevant”.
+The Cabinet Office is bringing a judicial review of inquiry chairwoman Baroness Hallett’s order to release the documents, arguing it should not have to hand over material that is “unambiguously irrelevant”.

 They will say there are “important issues of principle at stake” affecting the rights of individuals and “the proper conduct of government”.